ryn5/ryn5/README.md

 Here are some ideas to get you started:

+-
-- 🔭 I’m currently working on ...
+ - 🔭 Incoming SDE intern at I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...